davidakennedy/davidakennedy.com/_src/blog/2019-01-04-2019/index.md

 **Professional**: Thanks to a new professional growth focus at Automattic, all our designers wrote [mission statements](https://www.fastcompany.com/3026791/personal-mission-statements-of-5-famous-ceos-and-why-you-should-write-one-too).
 Mine is:

-_David Kennedy works to make the Web fast, accessible and beautiful.
+_David Kennedy works to make the web fast, accessible and beautiful.
 He brings empathy and persistence to tackle problems customers and colleagues face that block their path to the future_.

 I'm looking forward to focusing on the craft of those areas, and helping others grow there too.